 UX/UI and Design Terminology

-Are you entering the world of digital design and coming across terms like UX, UI, persona, wireframe, and not sure what they mean?
-You’re not alone.
+Are you entering the world of digital design and coming across terms like UX, UI, persona, wireframe, and not sure what they really mean?
+You are not alone.
 The boundaries between different design disciplines often seem unclear, and the specific UX/UI terminology can be confusing for beginners.

 What is UX Design?
 Understanding User Experience